-A website built with AngularJS loads all of its content on a single page.
-Its template remains unchanged, only the copy reloads to display the information a visitor requested.
+A website built with AngularJS loads all of its content onto one page.
+Its template remains unchanged, only the copy reloads and updates to display the information a visitor requested.

 Can anything be done about it, or should AngularJS pages be left on the site unoptimized?

 No, absolutely not!
-For starters, you can actually optimize AngularJS.
+For starters, you can most definitely optimize AngularJS.
 Granted, it requires some technical SEO know how, but it can be done.